 AI, progress & app workflow

-A practical note on How to keep privacy-first tracking private, useful, and realistic for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.
+A practical note on Private workflow: privacy first tracking for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.

 Direct answer